-The journey to Ngwe Saung is a pleasant half day drive.
-Due to the urban traffic issues of Yangon, an early morning start is recommended- and most buses chose to leave around 05.00!
-On the outskirts of the city you cross the Yangon River and can catch one last glimpse of Shwedagon Pagoda glimmering in the distance.
+The journey to Ngwe Saung is a pleasant half-day drive.
+Due to the urban traffic issues of Yangon, an early morning start is recommended–and most buses choose to leave at around 05:00!
+On the outskirts of the city, you cross the Yangon River and can catch one last glimpse of the Shwedagon Pagoda glimmering in the distance.
 Then the terrain starts to change as you reach the edges of the sprawling Irrawaddy Delta.
-Vibrant green rice paddies, swaying palm trees and wooden houses replace the concrete-filled streets of Yangon.
+Vibrant green rice paddies, swaying palm trees, and wooden houses replace the concrete-filled streets of Yangon.

 Local rhythms of life

 Unlike Thailand’s beaches, Ngwe Saung’s coast is still home to local fishing villages and seaside communities who have lived there for generations.
 Instead of beach bars and luxury villas, the town’s streets are lined with small traditional restaurants and a handful of shops selling dry goods and a few souvenirs.
 The majority of visitors to Ngwe Saung are, in fact, Myanmar residents so the businesses are all aimed at the local market.
 This is both a blessing and a curse–you will find no air-conditioned bars that stay open late or western-style cafes with extensive menus; but you will, on the other hand, get to enjoy authentic local food at a good price!